g2384/Life-In-The-UK/Facts.md

 - Charles I wanted the worship of the Church of England to include more ceremony and introduced a revised **Prayer Book**.
 He tried to impose this Prayer Book on the Presbyterian Church in Scotland and this led to serious unrest.
 - A Scottish army was formed and Charles could not find the money he needed for his own army without the help of Parliament.
+- Puritans: a group of **Protestants** who advocated strict and simple religious doctrine and worship.
 - In 1640, he recalled Parliament to ask it for funds.
-Many in Parliament were **Puritans**, a group of Protestants who advocated strict and simple religious doctrine and worship.
+Many in Parliament were **Puritans**.
 They did not agree with the king’s religious views and disliked his reforms of the Church of England.
 Parliament refused to give the king the money he asked for, even after the Scottish army invaded England.
 - Another rebellion began in Ireland because the **Roman Catholics** in Ireland were afraid of the growing power of the **Puritans**.
 Parliament took this opportunity to demand control of the English army – a change that would have transferred substantial power from the king to Parliament.
 In response, Charles I entered the House of Commons and tried to arrest five parliamentary leaders, but they had been warned and were not there.
 (No monarch has set foot in the Commons since.)
 - Civil war between the king and Parliament began in 1642.
 The country split into:
   - the Cavaliers: those who supported the king